riyan-gendut/learning-OpenGL/README.md

   * The logic portion of Conway's Game of Life is unchanged, it's just bigger and not limited to only update every 120 frames
   * it's 50x50 vs 30x30 of the original, and seeded for 8x50 on the left instead of 8x8
   * the state can also be reinitialized and reseeded by pressing space
-  * **WARNING** this code isn't limited/slowed down in any way and would happily go as fast as your monitor allows. might be dizzying on faster monitor.
+  * **WARNING**: this code isn't limited/slowed down in any way and would happily go as fast as your monitor allows. might be dizzying on faster monitor.